 Executive Director Feiden said she provided an update to the Authority regarding this item a year ago but wanted to make sure to bring this back around.
-Under federal guidance, the SPCSA, as an LEA, is also considered a nonfederal pass-through entity.
+Under federal guidance, the SPCSA, as an LEA, is also considered a non-federal pass-through entity.
 As a result, they have a responsibility to conduct subrecipient monitoring, which is basically monitoring of their charter school grant programs.
 Last year, SPCSA staff worked to formalize their approach to monitoring, which included ensuring they were conducting differentiated grant monitoring based on risk of noncompliance with the grants.
 This means they apply more monitoring to schools that have more issues in meeting grant requirements.
 SPCSA staff wrapped up their first year of grant monitoring over the summer and have been finalizing reports over the last couple of weeks.
 SPCSA staff is going into the year with a number of lessons learned and have made a number of updates to their process.
 Staff will be sharing the overview of their process at the December meeting.
 However, since there has been some recent activity in this area, she wanted to share some updates with the Authority.

 First, she indicated they wrapped up their fiscal year 2022 and just wrapped up their risk assessments of their schools to determine how much and what monitoring they will be doing.
 Schools all received a risk rating of either low, moderate, or high risk.
 Staff is beginning to prepare for the monitoring processes and all of their schools regardless of risk level will be involved in desktop monitoring throughout the year.
-In addition, they are about to kick off onsite monitoring, which is typically for their high-risk schools, however, they also are required by law to conduct onsite monitoring at all schools at some point in a multiyear cycle.
+In addition, they are about to kick off onsite monitoring at all schools at some point in a multiyear cycle.
 In addition to the high risk schools, they randomly select a subset of schools for onsite monitoring each year.
 She said the Authority will get a detailed deep dive into this in the next month and in the meantime there are summary documents included in the meeting materials for this agenda item.